smoggy-P/smoggy-P.github.io/_pages/projects.md

 <li style="font-size:18px">We implemented <b>k-PRM</b> for front-end path searching and an iterative method for back-end corridor-based trajectory optimization. </li>
 <li style="font-size:18px">My main contribution is implementing adjacent-list
 graph, A* graph search algorithm, and optimizing time consumption for trajectory optimization method.</li>
-<li style="font-size:18px">We achieved grade 9.5/10 for this course project, one of the top groups.</li>
 </ul>
 </td>
 <td>